zalando/skipper/docs/reference/filters.md

 ```

 The filter is chained after `oauthOidc*` authentication as it parses the ID token that has been saved in the internal `StateBag` for this request.
 It validates access control of the requested path against the defined query.
-It accepts one or more arguments, thats is a path prefix which is granted access to when the query definition evaluates positive.
+It accepts one or more arguments, that is a path prefix which is granted access to when the query definition evaluates positive.
 It supports exact matches of keys, key-value pairs, introspecting of arrays or exact and wildcard matching of nested structures.
 The query definition can be one or more queries per path, space delimited.
 The query syntax is [GJSON](https://github.com/tidwall/gjson/blob/master/SYNTAX.md) with a convenience modifier of `@_` which unfolds to `[@this].#("+arg+")`